xpack/xcdl-cli-ts/website/_xcdl.github.io/guide/packages.md

 ## Making a package binary distribution

-Developers of XCDL packages are advised to distribute their packages in the form of XCDL binary files.
-Packages distributed in this format may be added to existing XCDL component repositories in a robust manner using the package administration tools.
-This chapter describes the format of package distribution files and details how to prepare an XCDL package for distribution in this format.
+Developers of xCDL packages are advised to distribute their packages in the form of xCDL binary files.
+Packages distributed in this format may be added to existing xCDL component repositories in a robust manner using the package administration tools.
+This chapter describes the format of package distribution files and details how to prepare an xCDL package for distribution in this format.

 ### The binary distribution format

-XCDL package distribution files are zipped archives which contain both the source code and metadata.
+xCDL package distribution files are zipped archives which contain both the source code and metadata.
 The distribution files are subject to the following rules:

 1. A metadata file must be named `.xpack.json` and must be located in the root of the archive.
 2. The package source code must be placed in one or more folders.